 Hundreds of thousands of employees are injured at work every year in Pennsylvania.
-In 2014 alone, Pennsylvania employers reported nearly 70,000 work-related sprains and strains to the Department of Labor, along with roughly 31,500 contusions, 27,600 cuts and lacerations, 7,350 broken bones, and 3,500 burns — and those are just the most common workplace injuries.
+In 2014 alone, Pennsylvania employers reported nearly 70,000 work-related sprains and strains to the Department of Labor, along with roughly 31,500 contusions, 27,600 cuts and lacerations, 7,350 broken bones, and 3,500 burns — and those are just the most common workplace injuries, as a workers compensation lawyer in Philadelphia, PA can explain.
 But what about workplace injuries that don’t actually occur in the workplace?
 Is it possible to get worker’s comp for an off-site accident that occurs in Pennsylvania?

 When is it Possible to Get Worker’s Comp Benefits for an Off-Site Accident?